Awj2021/ControlNet/docs/W_readme.md

 ## TODO
-- [ ] Using the pretrained stable diffusion model as listed on the huggingface to pretrain on the Quilt1M dataset.
+- [x] Using the pretrained stable diffusion model as listed on the huggingface to pretrain on the Quilt1M dataset.
-- [ ] Using the pretrained model I have trained with Quilt1M dataset to train the ControlNet dataset.
+- [x] Using the pretrained model I have trained with Quilt1M dataset to train the Chaoyang dataset.
 - [x] Generate the edge maps and the json file for training.
 If I use the quilt1M for pretraining, the training and testing are OK for usage.
+- [x] Coding for training the ControlNet with Quilt1M.
+- [x] Coding for training the Chaoyang Dataset.
-- [ ] Coding for training the ControlNet with Quilt1M.
+- [ ] Coding for training the Quilt1M dataset with diffusers packages.
+(Quick, Efficient)
-- [ ] Coding for training the Chaoyang Dataset.
+- [ ] Coding for training the Chaoyang Dataset with diffusers packages.
+- [ ] Coding for Classification Model for Augmented Chaoyang Dataset.